paladique/AzureSample-SpaceyBot/README.md

 ## What it does

 Prompts the user and displays a random image from NASA's [Astronomy Picture of the Day](https://github.com/nasa/apod-api) open API.
+Options in Bot Framework Composer have generated this bot in C#.

 ## Instructions